awesinine/aws-puppetized-railsapp/README.md

-check for nodes puppet agent -t setup path or alias for that command /opt/puppet/bin/puppet agent -t (performs an agent checkin with the node, targets master!)
+check for nodes puppet agent -t setup path or alias for that command

+`/opt/puppetlabs/bin/puppet agent -t` (performs an agent checkin with the node, targets master!)

 NEXT STEPS